• Skip to primary navigation

 How to make these rolls step by step

-1. Put together the dough.
-In a large bowl, mix all dry ingredients.
-Add water and olive oil.
+1. Mix the Dough: In a large bowl, combine all the dry ingredients.
+Add the water and olive oil.

-2. Knead the dough.
-Knead until the dough is soft and elastic.
-If kneading by hand, it should take between 10 to 12 minutes.
-If using a stand mixer, use the dough hook to knead for 6 minutes on medium-low.
+2. Knead the Dough: Knead until the dough is soft and elastic.
+If kneading by hand, it should take 10 to 12 minutes.
+If using a stand mixer, use the dough hook and knead for 6 minutes on medium-low speed.

-3. First rise.
-Let it rise until double, covered with a damp towel or plastic wrap.
+3. First Rise: Let the dough rise until doubled in size, covered with a damp towel or plastic wrap.

-4. Divide.
-After the first rise, divide the dough into 4 equal pieces.
+4. Divide the Dough: After the first rise, divide the dough into 4 equal pieces.

-5. Shaping.
-Flour lightly the surface you’ll be working on.
-Using your hands or a rolling pin, open the dough into a rectangle.
-Roll dough over itself and pinch the edges to seal.
+5. Shaping: Lightly flour the surface you’ll be working on.
+Using your hands or a rolling pin, shape the dough into a rectangle.
+Roll the dough over itself and pinch the edges to seal.

-6. Second rise.
-Place shaped rolls into a lined baking sheet.
-Cover them loose with a damp towel or plastic wrap and let them rise for 40 minutes more.
-They will feel soft and light when ready, but won’t exactly double.
+6. Second Rise: Place the shaped rolls on a lined baking sheet.
+Cover them loosely with a damp towel or plastic wrap and let them rise for another 40 minutes.
+They will feel soft and light when ready, but they won’t double in size.

-7. Bake rolls.
-Preheat oven to 350°F about 20 minutes before baking.
+7. Bake the Rolls: Preheat the oven to 350°F about 20 minutes before baking.
 Bake the rolls for 25 to 30 minutes on the middle shelf, until they’re golden brown on top.

-8. Brush with olive oil/butter.
-As soon as the rolls are baked, brush their top with olive oil or butter.
-That’s essential for keeping the crust tender.
-Let them cool for 20 minutes before serving.
+8. Brush with Olive Oil or Butter: As soon as the rolls are baked, brush the tops with olive oil or butter.
+This step is essential for keeping the crust tender.
+Let the rolls cool for 20 minutes before serving.

 Step by step collage of how to make this recipe